 Under the definitions set out in FRS 102 (28.11), the TPS is a multi-employer pension plan.
-The College is unable to identify its share of the underlying assets and liabilities of the plan.
+DCG is unable to identify its share of the underlying assets and liabilities of the plan.

-Accordingly, the College has taken advantage of the exemption in FRS 102 and has accounted for its contributions to the scheme as if it were a defined-contribution plan.
-The College has set out above the information available on the plan and the implications for the College in terms of the anticipated contribution rates.
+Accordingly, the DCG has taken advantage of the exemption in FRS 102 and has accounted for its contributions to the scheme as if it were a defined-contribution plan.
+DCG has set out above the information available on the plan and the implications for DCG in terms of the anticipated contribution rates.